4 Low-cost & Free Online Writing Tools

 - Schedule social media content for 8 platforms (without a need to use content planning tools)

 - Access to premium designs and templates

 If you run a website solo, like me, Canva Pro is enough to start with.
 Sign up for a free 30-day trial, test its features and then upgrade if you feel the tool is the right one for you.

 CoSchedule Headline Analyzer

 Roughly eight out of ten people will check your article’s headline, but only two will read the rest, according to Copyblogger.

 Consequently, if you want to take blogging and content writing seriously, you need to master the art of headline writing.
-It’s challenging to define what hooks readers, but without a catchy and SEO-optimized headline, you can barely expect your content to perform well.
+Defining what hooks readers is challenging, but without a catchy and SEO-optimized headline, you can barely expect your content to perform well.

 I’ve been writing consistently for two years, using multiple different online writing tools.
 However, the best thing you can do is spy on competitors and write down headlines that inspire.
 This way, you collect a list of well-performing titles that you can use to create your own headlines.
 This tactic works well for me.
 No, you don’t steal content from others.
 You emulate.
 You learn and master your skills to get better at headline writing.

 There is one tool I’ve used to assess the strengths of my headlines if there is no one around to give you feedback – CoSchedule Headline Analyzer.